mperhez/mperhez/content/authors/mperhez/_index.md

 ---

-I am Lecturer in Computer Science of the [Department of Computer Science and Creative Technologies](https://www.uwe.ac.uk/about/faculties-and-departments/environment-and-technology/computer-science-creative-technologies) at the University of the West of England Bristol.
+I am Lecturer of the [Department of Computer Science and Creative Technologies](https://www.uwe.ac.uk/about/faculties-and-departments/environment-and-technology/computer-science-creative-technologies) in the University of the West of England Bristol.

 I have been part of the <a href="https://www.ng-cdi.org/"> NGCDI programme</a>, exploring agent-based supervisory control architectures for the management of critical digital infrastructures.
-I started in NGCDI when I was Postdoctoral Research Associate in the [Institute for Manufacturing (IfM)](https://www.ifm.eng.cam.ac.uk/) at the University of Cambridge working with [Prof. Ajith Parlikad](https://www.ifm.eng.cam.ac.uk/people/aknp2/) and [Prof. Duncan McFarlane](https://www.ifm.eng.cam.ac.uk/people/dm114/).
+I started in NGCDI when I was Postdoctoral Research Associate in the [Institute for Manufacturing (IfM)](https://www.ifm.eng.cam.ac.uk/) at the University of Cambridge, working with [Prof. Ajith Parlikad](https://www.ifm.eng.cam.ac.uk/people/aknp2/) and [Prof. Duncan McFarlane](https://www.ifm.eng.cam.ac.uk/people/dm114/).
 </p>

 I completed my PhD in Computer Science at the [University of Leicester](https://le.ac.uk/informatics).
 Under the supervision of [Prof. Stephan Reiff-Marganiec](https://www.derby.ac.uk/staff/reiff-marganiec-stephan), I studied autonomy and self-adaptation in systems of smart objects and how to realise these behaviours through middleware architectures.